gorse-io/docs/src/ch02-05-dashboard.md

 # Gorse Dashboard

-Gorse's master node provides the Gorse Dashboard, which can be accessed through port 8088 of the master node.
+Gorse's master node provides the Gorse Dashboard, which can be accessed through HTTP port (the default values is `8088`)) of the master node.
+The HTTP port is specified in configuration file [(1.3)](ch01-03-config.md#master).
 The dashboard allows you to observe the current status of the recommender system, preview user recommendation results, and import and export data.

 ## Login